2004 United States Senate elections: Alaska

-Incumbent Republican Lisa Murkowski of Anchorage, sought election to her first full term after being appointed to serve out the rest of her father's unexpired term when he resigned in December 2002 to become Governor of Alaska.
-Her main challenger was Democratic former Governor Tony Knowles, her father's predecessor as governor.
-Murkowski won by a slight margin.
+Incumbent Republican Lisa Murkowski of Anchorage sought election to her first full term after being appointed to serve out the rest of her father, Frank Murkowski, on his unexpired term when he resigned in December 2002 to become governor of Alaska.
+Her main challenger was Democratic former governor Tony Knowles, her father's predecessor as governor.
+The younger Murkowski won by a slight margin.

-Although Alaska is heavily Republican, popular opinion had swung against the Murkowski family because of a tax increase passed by Governor Frank Murkowski, Lisa Murkowski's father.
+Although Alaska is heavily Republican, popular opinion had swung against the Murkowski family because of a tax increase passed by Governor Frank Murkowski.
 In addition, multiple voters disapproved of apparent nepotism in the appointment of Lisa Murkowski to the Senate.
-Knowles, who as mentioned above preceded Frank Murkowski as governor, had enlisted extensive out-of-state support for his bid to take over Lisa Murkowski's Senate seat.
-However, veteran Republican Senator Ted Stevens taped advertisements warning Alaskans that electing a Democrat could result in less federal dollars for Alaska.
+Knowles, who as mentioned above preceded the elder Murkowski as governor, had enlisted extensive out-of-state support for his bid to take over the younger Murkowski's Senate seat.
+However, veteran Republican senator Ted Stevens taped advertisements warning Alaskans that electing a Democrat could result in less federal dollars for Alaska.